anna-rosh/anna-rosh/README.md

 ### **Currently open to work 🧐**

 I am looking for a nice dev team to join as a frontend or full-stack developer.
-As I am writing my M.A. thesis this semester, so I am also open to a part-time, a working student's role or an internships 📚
+As I am writing my M.A. thesis this semester, I am also open to a part-time, a working student's role or an internships 📚
 </br>

 ### **Contact me**